NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 #### Field:Pressure Control Availability Schedule Name

 This field contains the name of a schedule that determines whether or not the ZoneControl:Pressurestat is available.
 When the schedule value is zero, the ZoneControl:Pressurestat is bypassed (not available to operate).
-When the schedule value is greater than zero, the ZoneControl:Pressurestat is available and will be used to calculate the required zone exhaust fan airflow rate to reach the pressure setpoint.
+When the schedule value is greater than zero, the ZoneControl:Pressurestat is available and will be used to calculate the required zone exhaust fan airflow rate to reach the pressure setpoint when an exhaust fan is used to preform pressure control.
+When an OutdoorAir:Mixer is entered, the required airflow is the central relief flow rate.
 If this field is left blank, the schedule has a value of 1 for all time periods.
 Schedule values must be between 0 and 1.

 #### Field:Pressure Setpoint Schedule Name